magento/devdocs/src/marketplace/sellers/subscriptions/buying-subscriptions.md

 You can request a refund within 25 days of the initial purchase payment.
 After the 25-day term expires, refund for the initial (or any subsequent payments) is not possible.

 ## Re-subscribing to an extension

-You can resubscribe to a cancelled extension subscription once.
-If you decide to cancel the subscription for the second time, you will not be able to re-subscribe to that SKU.
+You can re-subscribe to a cancelled extension subscription once.
+If you decide to cancel the subscription for a second time, you will not be able to re-subscribe to that SKU.

 Thank you for using the Adobe Commerce Marketplace.
 For all questions and suggestions regarding extension subscriptions, please contact [Marketplace Support](https://marketplacesupport.magento.com) or find us in the [Community Slack workspace](https://opensource.magento.com/slack).